Generative Modelling of L\'evy Area for High Order SDE Simulation: Generator

 where the L\'evy areas provided as input to Milstein's scheme were generated by the BF generator.
-Then if $\mu, \sigma$ are sufficiently smooth and with linear growth, there exists a constant $C > 0$ such that
+Then if $\mu, \sigma$ are continuous and globally Lipschitz, there exists a constant $C > 0$ such that for sufficiently small $h$